 Gold Award Girl Scouts are the only girls eligible to use crowdfunding as a fundraiser for their project needs.
 Girls may only use the crowdfunding site overseen by Girl Scouts of Western Ohio called IOBY (In Our Back Yards).
 The council will oversee all crowdfunding for Gold Award projects through this organization and girls must fill out additional paperwork and follow specific guidelines for their project to be included on the site.
 Girls should contact their region's Highest Award support staff prior to submitting their Gold Award Proposal for more information on this option.

 Since records and other property belong to the troop, not an individual, they should be passed along to the next leader within 30 days from a change in leadership.
 If a disbanding troop’s girls are placed in multiple troops, the disbanding troop’s treasury may be pro-rated to each new troop based on the number of transferring girls and the financial decisions made by troop members.
 Troops must follow the council’s process for troop checking account signers.
 Until the new bank signer gets added to the account, all existing bank signers will continue to have access to troop funds.
-If there is a problem adding and removing a volunteer at the bank, please contact council staff to get a letter to make these changes.
+If there is a problem adding and removing a volunteer at the bank, please contact Customer Care to get a letter to make these changes.

-Reminder: When debit card holders are no longer involved with the troop, the debit card should be cancelled immediately with the bank.
+Reminder: When debit card holders are no longer involved with the troop, the debit card should be canceled immediately with the bank.
 Whenever there is a change of signers on the account, the password to online access must be changed.

 Important: Money or monetary items (i.e. gift cards) may not be given to individual girls or adults.
 Money in the troop bank account belongs to the troop.
 Money earned is never the property of an individual girl or adult.
 Disbanding troop funds that do not follow girls continuing in Girl Scouts are supporting girls with financial needs and need to be turned over to the council.